Chun Wai Chan: Early life and education

 Chun Wai Chan was born in Huizhou, Guangdong Province, China.
 He began taking ballet classes at age six and continued his ballet education at Guangzhou Art School from 2004 to 2010.
 Chan was a finalist at the Prix de Lausanne 2010.
 As a finalist, he earned a full scholarship to study at Houston Ballet Academy from 2010 to 2012.

 Career

 Chan joined Houston Ballet as a member of the corps de ballet in 2012.
 He was promoted to principal dancer with Houston Ballet in 2017.

 In 2020, he was a competitor on the television program Dance Smash; he was eliminated after making it to the final four dancers in the competition.

 Chan received an introduction to New York City Ballet following a collaboration with choreographer Justin Peck, himself a former NYCB dancer.
 Chan joined the company as a soloist in August 2021.
 He was promoted to principal dancer with New York City Ballet on May 20, 2022, becoming the first Chinese principal at the company.

 Personal life

 Chan resides on the Upper West Side of Manhattan.
+In his free time he is an amateur visual artist.